eleonoradps/eleonoradps.github.io/ToolTechnicalDocument.md

 ### Show children and loop

 The other problem was being able to have a child of a child of a child etc. At first the code was only able to check wether he was the child of the parent or not and show it in the Hierarchy.
 I made a DisplayChildren() function which makes it able to keep on having children with no limitations.
+The DisplayChildren() function is called in the DrawImGui() function.

 ![](https://eleonoradps.github.io/BlogpostTool/BPT1.PNG)